 It isn't just about getting through.
 It's about being met in the pain — held, heard, and helped to make sense of what happened.
 Resilience is built, not born.
 It requires another person.
 It requires repair.

 Adaptation is something else entirely.
 It's what a child does when no one is coming.
-The unconscious reshaping of identity and behavior to reduce the threat of further harm — not because they chose it, but because the alternative was worse.
+The unconscious reshaping of identity and behaviour to reduce the threat of further harm — not because they chose it, but because the alternative was worse.

 A child who adapts might: